Multi-Purchase Behavior: Modeling, Estimation and Optimization: Additional Experimental Details

-For our final set of experiments, we focus on optimization using the \ucm~ model, which is not addressed in~\cite{benson2018discrete}.
-We compare a MIP formulation with revenue-ordered, \adxopt~and \adxopttwo~ in terms of run-times in Figure~\ref{fig12a}.
-Next, in Figures~\ref{fig12b} \& \ref{fig12c}, we observe that for a fixed number of products, the time taken by \adxopt~ increases as the number of correction sets (H-sets) increase, while it remains unaffected for the MIP.
+\textbf{Computing \ucm{} based Recommendation Sets.} We report run-times using a novel mixed integer program (MIP) under the \ucm~ model in the small products regime (Figure~\ref{fig12a}), as neither constrained or unconstrained optimization is addressed in~\cite{benson2018discrete}.
+We observe that \adxopt~and \adxopttwo~have similar ranges of run-times, thus they significantly overlap with each other.
+In Figures~\ref{fig12b} \& \ref{fig12c}, we observe that for a fixed number of products, the time taken by \adxopt~ increases as the number of correction sets (H-sets) increase, while it remains unaffected for the MIP.
+Overall, revenue-ordered heuristic is likely the only approach that can scale to much larger instances for this model.